Last updated on 29 January 2025

 Office occupier market

-• Although corporate real estate is the second-highest cost after salaries for many businesses, the provision of high-quality space remains important to assist with recruitment, retention, and productivity strategies, as well as to enhance staff health & wellbeing.
-This is reflected in continued robust demand for high-quality space.
+• Most businesses have now passed the post-pandemic period of office floorspace downsizing, and some are actively adopting policies to encourage (or mandate) employees to return to the office.
+The provision of high-quality offices remains important to assist with recruitment, retention, and productivity strategies, as well as to enhance staff health & wellbeing.
+This is reflected in continued robust demand for prime space.

 • We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space once the economic outlook becomes more certain.